synaptic-cl/django-postgres-docker-compose/README.md

 docker-compose run web python manage.py createsuperuser
 ```

-## branch admin_example
+## django-admin example

-The branch admin_example has a example app in djangoadmin.
+The branch admin_example has a example app in django-admin.

 You can learn how the app was made with the commits.